kubapk/fourier_series/README.md

 # Fourier series code
-Going through the PDF `Coding Fourier Series.pdf` to learn how to code a Fourier series plot.
+Go through the PDF `Coding Fourier Series.pdf` to learn how to code a Fourier series plot.
 The final plot contains the original function, as well as the Fourier series approximation of it.
-Relevant codes are referenced in the PDF.
+The PDF tells you when to look at relevant codes.

-Based on a project from Oliver Smedt.
+The final code is based on a code written by Oliver Smedt.